-Students are responsible for making payments or enrolling in a payment plan by their scheduled payment tuition due dates visit jic.edu/DueDates for tuition due dates.
+Students are responsible for making payments or enrolling in a payment plan by their scheduled payment tuition due dates visit jjc.edu/DueDates for tuition due dates.
 It is your responsibility to withdraw from registered course(s) within the course section refund period, otherwise you will be held financially responsible.

-Full payments accepted online at $\underline{\text{MyJJC}}$ (e-check no convenience fee, American Express, Visa, MasterCard or Discover)
+Full payments accepted online at MyJJC (e-check no convenience fee, American Express, Visa, MasterCard or Discover)